RipperIL/Movie-Site-Project/readMe.txt

 5) There are no links or reviews in the database because I use SQLite3 AND MongoDB, SQLite is LOCAL, while MongoDB is not. pictures added of the databases while fully active.

-6) ADDED THE SQLITE TABLE IF NEEDED, CHANGE HIS NAME INTO - linksDatabase.sqlite